 Debra's creativity co-evolved with technology, as she learned to shoot on a Sony EX-1 and to edit on digital non-linear editing platforms.
 She is the director of the Global Diversity Film Project, a program of the non-profit SkySpirit Foundation that superseded her Tibetan Video Archive Project.
-Her GDFP films include the 2007 We Are All Mothers, a film on midwifery training and a holistic clinic in a remote area of Eastern Tibet, and the 2011 Community Garden: Many Hands Make Light Work, a light-hearted look at community gardens in New Mexico and South Africa.
+Her GDFP films include the 2007 , a film on midwifery training and a holistic clinic in a remote area of Eastern Tibet, and the 2011 , a light-hearted look at community gardens in New Mexico and South Africa.

 Between Worlds: Africa, based on her 2009 journey to South Africa with anthropologist and writer Tara Lumpkin, PhD, has evolved into an ongoing series of short films presented on the internet.
-Films in association with Voices for Biodiversity so far include Bushman Caves and Brilliant Baboons.
-She is currently in post-production on Healing Touch: Planting Seeds of Hope in South Africa.
+Films in association with Voices for Biodiversity so far include and . is also part of the series.

-Her latest documentary project is One Breath: One Life, a film on the life, work, and teachings of traditional Hawaiian healer and knowledge keeper Kahu Kauila Clark.
-Phase I of filming begins in Hawaii in October, 2016.
+An ongoing documentary project is , a film on the life, work, and teachings of traditional Hawaiian healer and knowledge keeper Kahu Kauila Clark.
+Phase I of filming took place in Hawaii in October, 2016.
+See the promo trailer .

 Debra has written screenplays including a poignant and powerful healing story set in New Mexico, Second Chance Mesa, and an adaptation of her novel of love, war, and moral choices during the Soviet-Afghan war in Afghanistan in the 1980's, .
 A new edition of the novel from Catalyst Artistic Productions is due out in 2021.

-Her latest novel, soon to be published by Catalyst, is Weather Menders, a time travel novel in the new cli-fi (climate change sci-fi) genre.
+Her most recent novel, also published by Catalyst, is , a time travel novel in the new cli-fi (climate change sci-fi) genre.
 The story is set in a tropical England in 2050, where palm trees tower over Stonehenge.
 Time Travelers from 300 years in the future invite three people and one telepathic cat living in 2050 to risk everything in order to reverse climate change through time travel.